Full text operators

 boosted^1.234 boostedfieldend$^1.234

-The boost modifier raises the word IDF score by the indicated factor in ranking scores that incorporate IDF into their calculations.
+The boost modifier raises the word IDF_score by the indicated factor in ranking scores that incorporate IDF into their calculations.
 It does not impact the matching process in any manner.

 NEAR operator